GI Endoscopy · 2 min read

 Discussion

-Acute pancreatitis following intraoperative cholangiogram with common bile duct exploration is generally considered to have a very low incidence.
-Many institutions perform intraoperative cholangiography and CBD exploration with the belief that this approach carries a lower risk of pancreatitis compared to endoscopic retrograde cholangiopancreatography (ERCP).
+Acute pancreatitis occurring after an intraoperative cholangiogram with common bile duct exploration is generally considered to have a very low incidence.
+Many institutions perform intraoperative cholangiography and common bile duct exploration with the belief that this approach carries a lower risk of pancreatitis compared to endoscopic retrograde cholangiopancreatography (ERCP).
 Furthermore, many gastroenterology textbooks do not list intraoperative cholangiogram or balloon dilation of the papilla as causes of pancreatitis.
-However, there is evidence to suggest that this complication can occur and may be more frequent than traditionally perceived.
+However, there is evidence to suggest that this complication can occur.

-A retrospective study by Czerwonko et al., published in the World Journal of Surgery in 2018, analyzed 447 patients who underwent laparoscopic transcystic common bile duct exploration between 2007 and 2017.
-Of these, 70 patients developed post-procedure hyperamylasemia, and 20 patients (4.5%) developed confirmed acute pancreatitis.
+A retrospective study by Matias Czerwonko, et al., published in the World Journal of Surgery in 2018, analyzed 447 patients who underwent laparoscopic transcystic common bile duct exploration between 2007 and 2017.
+Of these, 70 patients developed post-procedure hyperamylasemia, and 20 patients (4.5%) developed acute pancreatitis, confirmed clinically, radiologically, and by laboratory work.
 One patient developed severe necrotizing pancreatitis.
-This incidence of 4.5% is comparable to post-ERCP pancreatitis rates reported in the literature, which challenges the prevailing assumption that laparoscopic CBD exploration is inherently safer with regard to pancreatitis risk.
+This study highlights that the risk of acute pancreatitis after intraoperative cholangiogram and common bile duct exploration is not insignificant, and clinicians should be aware of this potential complication.

 References